isb-cgc/readthedocs/docs/source/sections/gcp-info/CWL-RNAseq.rst

 After CWLtool finishes:

--  **CWL-RNAseq.cwl** is the main cwl file that connects all other cwl tools together
+-  **CWL-RNAseq.cwl** is the main cwl file that connects all other cwl tools together.
--  **CWL-RNAseq.yml** is the file that contains all the inputs that are necessary to run the pipeline
+-  **CWL-RNAseq.yml** is the file that contains all the inputs that are necessary to run the pipeline.
--  **index_build.cwl** builds index files from a Fasta file, using Hisat2-build
+-  **index_build.cwl** builds index files from a Fasta file, using Hisat2-build.
--  **hisat2_align.cwl** builds a sam file from forward and reverse reads, and the indices built from previous step, using Hisat2
+-  **hisat2_align.cwl** builds a sam file from forward and reverse reads, and the indices built from previous step, using Hisat2.
--  **create_bam.cwl** builds a bam file from the newly built sam file, using Samtools
+-  **create_bam.cwl** builds a bam file from the newly built sam file, using Samtools.
--  **create_transcript.cwl** creates transcript from the bam file from previous step, using Stringtie
+-  **create_transcript.cwl** creates transcript from the bam file from previous step, using Stringtie.

 Let's take a look at the folder after cwltool finishes: